influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/storage_engine.md

 └────────┴────────────────────────────────────┴─────────────┴──────────────┘
 ```

-Header is composed of a magic number to identify the file type and a version
+The Header is a magic number to identify the file type and a version number.
-number.

 ```
 ┌───────────────────┐